logicmagix/XTide86/README.md

 - Once in insert mode in any ``nvim`` buffer, the recommended way of entering command mode is `jk` all other buffers will require `Esc`
 - NERTree may be refreshed with Shift+r after performing operations in the terminal buffer.
 - All NeoVim commands can also be used in any other buffer.
+- Quickly enter focused and expanded file editor mode with Ctrl A/D (make sure you are in the correct tmux buffer), \z, \i <1000>

 ## XTide86 Remote SSH Session
 ##